Japan votes in Upper House election under shadow of ex-PM Abe's death

-TOKYO - Japan votes on Sunday (July 10) in an Upper House election that drew tepid interest until it took a shocking, emotional turn with the assassination of former prime minister Shinzo Abe on the campaign trail.
+Japan votes today in an Upper House election that drew tepid interest until it took a shocking, emotional turn with the assassination of former prime minister Shinzo Abe on the campaign trail.

 Voter turnout was only 48.8 per cent in the last Upper House election, in 2019.